Arkos-Engineering/HT-15/notes.md

 		- Display:
 			- https://www.digikey.com/en/products/detail/orient-display/AES200202A00-1-54ENRS/15198467
 		- Display Driver:
-			- SSD1681 Not necessary, The display i chose is SPI
+			- SSD1681 Not necessary, The display i chose is SPI with this chip embedded
 		- GPS:
 			- ZOE-M10Q-0.
 This is on the RAK devices.
 It's pretty expensive though
 			- Off the shelf RAK WisBlock reciever, and make it optional?